paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-159-real-property-related-personal-property-and-lease-of-non-excess-property.md

   (B) the Secretary determines that the waiver is in the best interests of the Government.

-(3) The Secretary concerned shall provide to the congressional defense committees written notice of each waiver under paragraph (2), including the reasons for the waiver.
+(3) The Secretary concerned shall submit, in an electronic medium pursuant to [section 480 of this title](./chapter-023-miscellaneous-studies-and-reports.md#section-480), to the congressional defense committees a notice of each waiver under paragraph (2), including the reasons for the waiver.

 (4) The covered entities shall exercise the right provided in subsection (b)(6) with respect to a lease, if at all, not later than 90 days after receiving notice from the Secretary concerned regarding the opportunity to exercise such right with respect to the lease.
 The Secretary may, at the discretion of the Secretary, extend the period under this paragraph for the exercise of the right with respect to a lease for such additional period as the Secretary considers appropriate.